davidstutz/bootstrap-multiselect/README.md

 > **@robwesterlund** - *@luisrudge The reason is that the multiselect plugin works on the option elements which are in the DOM.
 However, if you place your bindingHandler before the options bindingHandler, there won't be any option elements in the DOM when you call the multiselect plugin.*

-## Roadmap / Todo

-* This solution for multiple selects is not usable for mobile devices (especially with touchscreen).
-ALternatives: Using Popovers instead of Dropdowns or checking for mobile devices and displaying normal select field (one row) for mobile devices.

 ## License

 Copyright 2012 David Stutz